Representing and supporting medical oncologists in the UK

 Medication-related Osteonecrosis of the Jaw: Guidance for the Oncology Multi-Disciplinary Team (December 2019)

-This guidance has been produced by a multi-disciplinary working party on behalf of the UK Chemotherapy Board and endorsed by the Clinical Standards Committee of the Faculty of Dental Surgery of the Royal College of Surgeons of England.
+This guidance has been produced by a multi-disciplinary working party on behalf of the UK SACT Board and endorsed by the Clinical Standards Committee of the Faculty of Dental Surgery of the Royal College of Surgeons of England.
 It focuses on all aspects of medication-related osteonecrosis of the jaw (MRONJ) in relation to oncology patients.
 The guidance has also been complimented in a letter to the British Dental Journal.

 It is common practice in oncology to prescribe bone-modifying agents (BMAs) or anti-angiogenic drugs (AADs) for a range of cancers.
 The association of these drugs in medication-related osteonecrosis of the jaw (MRONJ) has led to a wealth of published guidance.
 However, much of this guidance is focused and weighted towards the dental specialty with minimal information to assist oncologists.
 As regular prescribers of these medications, it is essential that appropriate information in both preventing and managing MRONJ is available for responsible treatment planning.
 Hence, this guidance has been assembled to aid oncologists and the wider team in understanding the condition and subsequently provide optimum clinical care.